|Dr Ian Robinson|

 Presently I am testing kit before seeking university involvement.
 I displayed at the Makerfaire in Newcastle 2018 but would rather not release full construction details and code just yet as I am still in testing stage.
 Please feel free to email me though if you would like construction details.

-The system will go down periodically in May/June.
+Either system will go down periodically.
 I am performing field tests near potential sources of infrasound such as local windfarms, quarry blasts, beaches (surf) and firing ranges.

 The above are simple daily data plots.
 These are generated on the fly by the Pi used to monitor the sensor, and should be used for quick observation of output.
 The idea being that the data be downloaded from the PI for more detailed analysis.
 I have written a general analysis tool in python for this - examples below and on the Blog page (above).